Application Process and Steps

 Immigration, Refugees, Citizenship Canada will do further review, including a medical review, financial review, and criminal record checks.

-Once you have received your Permanent Residency, you can make arrangements for you and your family to move to Sudbury.
+Once you have applied for your Permanent Residency and received your RNIP-specific work permit, you can make arrangements for you and your family to move within the geographic boundaries of the Sudbury RNIP program.

 - Draws will occur on a regular basis throughout the year.
 Eligible applications not drawn may be retained for future draws.